 Mention additional requirements after the table.

-If SPM is included in the sample, add
+If TFM is included in the sample, add

 The sample supports the following development kits: